prediction2020/explainable-predictive-models/README.md

 * The continuous predictors were centered using zero-mean unit-variance normalization.
 * Missing values were imputed using mean imputation

 ### Multicollinearity analysis
 The Variance Inflation Factor (VIF) was calculated for each of the clinical predictors to measure multicollinearity.
 The VIF analysis demonstrated negligible multicollinearity with VIFs < 1.91.
 The calculated VIF values for each predictor is given in the table below.

 |  Predictor Name | AD_NIH  | CH   | DG_SEX | RF_DM | RF_HC | DG_AG | AT_LY |
 |-----------------|---------|------|--------|-------|-------|-------|-------|
 |  VIF            | 1.28    | 1.33 | 1.91   | 1.36  | 1.74  | 1.15  | 1.50  |

 ### Cross-validation Design
 * The data was split into training and test sets with a 4/1 ratio.
 Same training and test sets were used in all models to achieve comparable results.
 * The models were tuned, i.e best hyperparameters were selected, using 10-folds cross-validation with gridsearch.
 Same folds were used for all models to achieve comparable results.
 * In order to account for data variability the above process was repeated 50 times; resulting in 50 splits tuned separately for each model.
-* The final performance is the mean, standard deviation as well as the median and iqr of the training and test AUC scores computed over 50 splits.

 ### Subsampling
 To target class imbalance, the training set was randomly sub-sampled to yield equal number of label classes, i.e equal number of patients with good and bad outcome.

 ### Linear predictive models: GLM, Lasso, Elastic Nets
 1. GLM (General Linear Model): A logistic regression model with no regularization term was implemented using sklearn's LogisticRegression class.